quipucords/quipucords/docs/source/man.rst

 ``--become_password``

-  Prompts for the privilege escalation password to be used when running an ansible playbook.
+  Prompts for the privilege escalation password to be used when running a network scan.

 ``--become_method=become_method``